pats5699/pats5699/README.md

   - Bachelor of Technology in Information Technology, Charotar University of Science and Technology

 ## 🧑🏽‍💻 Experience:
-  - Android Developer, Quest Software
-  - Android Developer, Deskcode Solution Pvt.
-Ltd
-  - Android Developer, Ashvi Consultancy Service
+  - Android Developer, WhiteCap Search
-  - Android Developer, HandsTogether Tech
+  - Android Developer, QBurst

 ## 👨🏼 About Me:
 - I’m currently trying to learn Jetpack Compose and Kotlin Multiplatform Mobile.